ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 Refer to the *What's next?* note at the end of this page for further steps in your CKEditor 5 journey!

-## Building the editor from the source
+## Building the editor from source

 This scenario allows you to fully control the building process of CKEditor 5.
 This means that you will not actually use the builds introduced in the previous path, but instead build CKEditor from source directly into your project.
 This integration method gives you full control over which features will be included and how webpack will be configured.

-This path assumes that you are familiar with npm and your project uses npm already.
-If not, see the [npm documentation](https://docs.npmjs.com/getting-started/what-is-npm) or call `npm init` in an empty directory and keep your fingers crossed.
+This is an advanced path that assumes that you are familiar with npm and your project uses npm already.
+If not, see the [npm documentation](https://docs.npmjs.com/getting-started/what-is-npm) or call `npm init` in an empty directory and check the result.

 ### Setting up the environment